We have 10 dining halls and all of the venues in those halls have the ingredient information available.

 The big 8 of allergens, celiac disease, intolerances, prevention of cross contact in both the front and back of the house, and what to do in the case of a reaction along with the administering of epinephrine.

-As of fall of 2016, almost 600 members of our team has been trained.
+Approximately 700+ members of our team has been trained.

 • We ask students to share any dietary needs with their Resident Assistant in writing at the first floor meeting at the beginning of the year; • Students can speak with hall staff prior to or at any event to ensure safe food options